 Fitting the replacement teeth

 The fitting makes the treatment worth the wait when you can see yourself with a full smile again.
-We test the crowns or bridge before fitting in place to check the fit and make sure that you are happy with the end result.
+We test the crowns or bridge before fitting them in place to check the fit and make sure that you are happy with the end result.
 We then fix them in place to the implant abutment using a special dental adhesive.

 Looking after your implants

 Just like with natural teeth, implants will last longer if you keep up with a regular and thorough cleaning routine.
 While the replacement teeth are resistant to bacteria, the supporting gum tissue and bone are not.
 Keeping your mouth clear of bacteria will make sure your implants last just as long as your natural teeth.

 Want to speak to us about having dental implants?

 We can arrange a video consultation with a dentist who can talk through dental implant treatment and how we can help.
 To book, just get in touch.